akostrik/stage_telegram_python/README.md

 1. Real-time Telegram messages verification by two methods:
 - Scan individual messages for propaganda markers via OpenAI [^8];
 - Analyze recent information from various channels to identify and highlight similarities, ensuring users are aware of potential echo chambers.
-2. Continuous Learning & Improvement:
+2. Continuous learning and improvement:
 - Feedback Loop: The application learns from its mistakes.
 By leveraging previous OpenAI responses, which are corrected by users, the system refines its accuracy over time.

 ## Simplified diagram of the application (except Learning service)